 - Dominic Fryer (Managing Director) - Dominic joined PHES in 2014 and since then has worked closely with the executive committees of all the associations and staff to welcome them to the Company.
 As Managing Director his priorities are to develop PHES to support the SIOs in the best way possible, to motivate and develop our people and ensure we operate first-class company governance.
 You can contact Dominic by email firstname.lastname@example.org.

 There are many benefits to HE membership organisations being part of PHES, which in turn benefit their member institutions.

 - The existing, shared legal framework and terms of reference ensures each SIO does not have to go through the expensive process of establishing their own separate, legal entity

 - The shared accounting and governance services through the PHES board are a considerable efficiency saving over each organisation contracting separately with, or employing an accounting function

-Perhaps the biggest benefit however is that, as members of PHES, the staff of each organisation share the same building and, in some cases, the same room.
-As there are many similarities between membership organisations, the proximity of staff allows each of the organisations to learn and benefit from all the others.
-There are joint PHES team meetings three times a year to facilitate this.
+Perhaps the biggest benefit is that, as members of PHES, the staff of each organisation work together on projects that benefit more than just the association they are involved with.
+As there are many similarities between membership organisations, the close working of staff allows each of the organisations to learn and benefit from all the others.
+There are joint PHES team meetings four times a year to facilitate this.